George Heriot’s School, Edinburgh (until 2001). University of Nottingham (until 2006).

 Each time a patient says that I’ve saved their life.

-What or who inspired you to become a healthcare professional?
+What or who inspired you to do your job?

 My mum pointed out that it was an obvious choice for me!

-If you weren't a healthcare professional, what would you be?
+If you weren't in healthcare, what job would you do?

 If you had 3 wishes for yourself what would they be? - be honest!